opensovereigncloud/docs/docs/iaas/architecture/os-images.md

 as they represent a full operating system rather than just a single application or service.

-The core idea behind using OCI as a means to manage operating system images is to leverage any OCI compliant image registry, to publsish and share operating system images.
+The core idea behind using OCI as a means to manage operating system images is to leverage any OCI compliant image registry, to publish and share operating system images.
 This can be done by using a public registry or host your own private registry.

 ## OCI Image Format